otaviomacedo/otaviomacedo.github.io/_posts/2021-02-27-universal.md

 ## Addressing the edge case

 Back to the edge case, there are only two options, of course: true and false.
 Let's assume it should be true.
-Going back to our contract and using Axiom 1, we get that:
+Going back to our contract, and using Axiom 1, we get that:

 ```scala
 isSelfLoathing(serialize(isSelfLoathing)) == true // (1)